Arantisjr/Arantisjr/README.md

     <img src="https://github.com/zarifpour/assets/blob/main/gifs/imposter.gif?raw=true" alt="imposter" width="75"/>
   </a>

-I build web and mobile apps while pursuing my degree in Computer Science.
+21, building web and mobile apps while pursuing my degree in Computer Science.
 I enjoy building things that live on the internet and learning new technologies.

 ## 🚀 About Me
 - 🎓 Currently studying **Computer Science** at University of Buea